santos-404/time-series-tfg/README.md

 Additionally, I developed a web application to visualize and interact with the results, providing an intuitive interface for analysis and experimentation.

+The web app is in Spanish, as is the language of the final report.

 ## Data